yukthadeesan/cse15l-lab-reports/lab-report-2.md

 ## averageWithoutLowest

-Debugging the reverseInPlace method in the ArrayExamples file:
+Debugging the averageWithoutLowest method in the ArrayExamples file:

 ### Test